Hi-De-Ho (Jack White song)

 "Hi-De-Ho" is a song written, produced, and performed by American rock musician Jack White, featuring rapper and producer Q-Tip, former lead of the hip-hop group A Tribe Called Quest, who is also credited for writing the song.
 It is issued as the third single from White's fourth studio album Fear of the Dawn.
-It is based on and samples the scat phrase sung by Cab Calloway in the 1931 song, "Minnie the Moocher".
+It is based on and samples the scat phrase sung by Cab Calloway in the 1943 song, "Hi De Ho Man".

 Background

 White was first involved with Q-Tip when he brought him out to perform "That Black Bat Licorice" during a show at Madison Square Garden, then performed "Excursions" by A Tribe Called Quest on January 31, 2015.

 The production of "Hi-De-Ho" began when White first heard it on the radio, and enjoyed it so much that he had the idea of sampling Calloway's scatting along with a drumbeat.
 He later invited Q-Tip to be part of the production.